 |Tom Burke is Professor of Political Science at Wellesley College.
 During 2014-2015 he is a visiting scholar at the Institute of Governmental Studies at the University of California-Berkeley.
 He has been a visiting professor at Harvard and at the University of California-Berkeley, and a research fellow at the Brookings Institution and with the Robert Wood Johnson Scholars in Health Policy Program.

 Burke's research focuses on the place of rights and litigation in public policy.
-His most recent project, with co-author Jeb Barnes, examines how the American emphasis on court-based rights shapes U.S. politics.
-Another project, also with Barnes, examines how organizations respond to social change laws.
-Recent publications include "Making Way: Legal Mobilization, Organizational Response and Wheelchair Access (Law and Society Review, 2012) and "Is There an Empirical Literature on Rights?"
+His forthcoming book, How Policy Shapes Politics (Oxford University Press, 2014), with co-author Jeb Barnes, examines how the use of courts and litigation in public policy changes politics.
+Another project, also with Barnes, probes how organizations respond to social change laws.
+Recent publications include "Kagan the Explorer" (Judicature, 2013), "From the Courthouse to the Chalkboard" (Tulsa Law Review, 2013), "Making Way: Legal Mobilization, Organizational Response and Wheelchair Access (Law and Society Review, 2012) and "Is There an Empirical Literature on Rights?"
 (Studies in Law, Politics and Society, 2009).